 My own personal therapy, though, happens to be flatwater paddling.
 I guess you could say it works well for our marriage, too.
 Anne loves it as much as I do, and even though we spend a lot of time in close quarters, we enjoy our shared time on the water.

 For us, the best paddling begins in fall.

 Kayaking Was Made for Cold Weather

-After all, Inuit invented kayaks for hunting sea life in icy Arctic waters, and today’s modern boats, gear, and outdoor clothing make paddling a relatively safe cold weather sport.
-If you have a buddy, decent skills, and the right outerwear, fall and winter kayaking isn’t as extreme a risk as you might think.
+After all, Inuit invented kayaks for hunting sea life in icy Arctic waters, and today’s modern boats, gear, and kayak clothing make paddling a relatively safe cold-weather sport.
+If you have a buddy, decent skills, and the right outerwear, fall and winter kayaking isn’t as extreme risk as you might think.

 Gearing Up for Off-Season Paddling

 Some might say it’s safer to paddle in the off-season since rowdy speedboats aren’t as likely to mow you over.
 On the other hand, the solitude means just that: You and your buddy are on your own.
 That’s why it’s important to be prepared.

 Since we have to make every square inch count, we invested in foldable, hybrid inflatable kayaks from Advanced Elements.
 The boats we have now been discontinued, but they resemble the Expedition Elite model.
 We had the two-person Convertible, but as I said… we already live in a tiny space; we don’t want to push our luck when we’re enjoying the great outdoors, so we sold it.

 I’m not going to get into too much detail about kayak styles, but for winter and fall kayaking, you’re going to want a boat that accepts a spray skirt.
 You’ll also want a boat that’s fairly stable, of course, so you can easily get back in if you fall out or flip.